friendziz/ripplesoul-landing/README.md

-# ripplesoul-landing
+# RippleSoul Landing Page
-Landing page for RippleSoul — an emotional journaling and praise app to say what matters before it’s too late.
+A simple emotional journaling and praise app landing page using Next.js.